On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Mathematical Model for Inverse EIT Problem

 for the optimal control problem

 subject to PDE constraint \eqref{eq:forward} where each function $u^k(\cdot; \sigma), \ k = 1, \ldots, m$, solves elliptic PDE problem \eqref{eq:forward_1}--\eqref{eq:forward_3}.
-We also note that these solutions of forward EIT problem after applying \eqref{eq:el_current} and adding some noise may be used for generating various model examples (synthetic data) for inverse EIT problems to adequately mimic cancer related diagnoses seen in reality.
+We also note that these solutions of the forward EIT problem after applying \eqref{eq:el_current} and adding some noise may be used for generating various model examples (synthetic data) for inverse EIT problems to adequately mimic the presence of defective regions mentioned above.